Arts Council England granted me funding again for Statements in Semaphore 2018!!!!

-So… what is the plan?
+So… what was the plan?

-Last year we ran twelve workshops across two organisations.
+In 2017 we ran twelve workshops across two organisations.
 These workshops were safe creative spaces led by professional artists and the aim of them was purely for a creative space and to allow conversations between women to happen naturally.
 The dialogue from the workshops, but also between the organisations and artists fed into my practice and instigated work. allowing my practice to be both led and informed by current issues.
 In turn this work instigated further conversations about the issues we came across which became valuable to the organisations themselves.